International Swimming League

 The International Swimming League (ISL) was an annual professional swimming league, established in 2019.
 It features a team-based competition format with fast-paced race sessions.
 In 2019, the regular season started in October and the Final Match was held in December.

-Athletes with a history of breaking anti-doping rules are banned from ISL.

-In March 2022, following the Russian invasion of Ukraine, the ISL abruptly cancelled its fourth season and all competition in 2022.
+Coverage in 2019 reported that the ISL operated with a US$20 million budget for its inaugural season, including US$7 million allocated for athlete and team prize money.
+Financed by Konstantin Grigorishin, the league expressed an aim of “putting power back into the hands of the athletes.”
+It also enforced a strict anti-doping policy under which athletes with prior doping suspensions were banned from competition.

+After suspending operations following the 2021 season, the league announced plans in December 2025 to target a relaunch as early as 2026 under a revised commercial model.

 History

 FINA-ISL dispute

 At the start of the 2018 season, the only major annual swimming tournament sanctioned by FINA was FINA Swimming World Cup.

 International Swimming League, a team-based professional swimming series, was founded in 2017 by Russian-Ukrainian billionaire Konstantin Grigorishin.
 ISL planned to hold an inaugural event in Turin, Italy, in December, 2018.
 In June, 2018, FINA sent a letter to all 209 federations, urging them not to cooperate with ISL.

 After clarifying the interpretation of a rule included in section 4.5 of FINA general rules, FINA stated that the Energy for Swim meet was now classified as an international event for that season, given that "a competition which is conceptually designed to have a majority of foreign participants is not a national competition", and thus it needed to be approved within the ordinary six-month window.

 Since the approval window was already expired, the athletes participating in that meet would have been disqualified from one to two years by FINA and any world records set during the event would not have been recognized.

 The negotiations between the parties officially broke down on 15 November 2018 after athletes decided that it would not be worth swimming at FINA sectioned meets if FINA was barring athletes from competing in the ISL.
 Eventually leading to Energy for Swim meet cancellation.

+In January 2026, a jury in the United States found in favor of the International Swimming League in its antitrust case against World Aquatics (formerly known as FINA).